Saturday, 16 August 2014

 'There’s no way to know for sure what would have happened had the United States offered more support to Syrian rebels in the summer of 2012, of course.
 But there are pretty strong reasons for doubting that it would have been decisive.
 Even Sen. John McCain was pretty clear about this at the time, arguing that arming the rebels “alone will not be decisive” and that providing weapons in the absence of safe areas protected by U.S. airpower “may even just prolong [the conflict].” '

-And then you read what he says, and he thinks arming the rebels will do tremendous amount of good, it might not beat Assad completely, but still it's all good.
+And then you read what John McCain says, and he thinks arming the rebels will do tremendous amount of good, it might not beat Assad completely, but still it's all good.
 And the implication that American machinations are more important than the actual war Assad is fighting does not really qualify as insight either.

-“First, the fact that the opposition in Syria is doing better militarily thanks to external support seems to validate what many of us have been arguing for months – that opposition forces have enough organization to be supportable, and that our support can help them to further improve their organization and command and control.
+'First, the fact that the opposition in Syria is doing better militarily thanks to external support seems to validate what many of us have been arguing for months – that opposition forces have enough organization to be supportable, and that our support can help them to further improve their organization and command and control.
 This is an argument for doing more, not less, to aid rebel fighters in Syria.

 Second, while it is good that some foreign military assistance now seems to be reaching the opposition in Syria, this alone will not be decisive.
 It will not be sufficient to end the conflict faster.
 It may even just prolong it.
 Nearly every Syrian I speak with tells me the same thing: The longer this conflict drags on, the more radicalized it becomes, and the more it turns into a sectarian civil war with an escalating spiral of violence that Syrians alone cannot stop.

 Finally, the Syrian opposition needs to know that the United States stands with them, and that we are willing to take risks to support them when they need it most.
 Our current inaction only denies us the opportunity to have influence with the forces in Syria who will one day inherit the country.
 And we are ceding that influence to foreign states that may not always share our interests and our values – or worse, to extremist groups that are hostile to us.
 Our lack of involvement in Syria is not preventing the militarization of the conflict, or lessening the risk of sectarian violence, or countering the appeal of extremist groups.
-All of these events are just happening without us – and without our ability to influence them.”
+All of these events are just happening without us – and without our ability to influence them.'

 Wednesday, 13 August 2014

-take on ISIS from
+Critical take on ISIS from within Syrian revolution

-On the Road With the
+On the Road With the Refugees Walking to Europe

-"Murat fled from Syria with his parents, wife and daughter in August 2012, when Bashar al-Assad’s army started dropping barrel bombs around their home in the southern suburbs of Damascus.
-Murat knew that even if they survived, he would be forced to join the army and might never see his family again."
+'Murat fled from Syria with his parents, wife and daughter in August 2012, when Bashar al-Assad’s army started dropping barrel bombs around their home in the southern suburbs of Damascus.
+Murat knew that even if they survived, he would be forced to join the army and might never see his family again.'

 Kenan Rahmani:

-"Having just returned from a visit to Idlib and northern Hama, I can 100% confirm what Amb.
+'Having just returned from a visit to Idlib and northern Hama, I can 100% confirm what Amb.
 Ford is saying here.
 The moderate rebels are far from being "finished."

 The rebels in Idlib are gaining strength and becoming more organized.
 They have practically exterminated ISIS in Idlib, although sleeper cells still exist.
 And they are even sending fighters to Aleppo to help on that front.
-Meanwhile they are making steady gains against Assad and Hezbollah forces."
+Meanwhile they are making steady gains against Assad and Hezbollah forces.'

-Guy in “ISIS photo”
+Guy in “ISIS photo” can’t stand ISIS

 Mouaz Moustafa:

-It's so upsetting to keep seeing this photo among other photos calling me and the guys in the picture ISIS.
+'It's so upsetting to keep seeing this photo among other photos calling me and the guys in the picture ISIS.

 1-ISIS killed some of those in the picture.